 DevOps is widely adopted in modern software development to support rapid innovation and scalability.
 However, it may introduce more security risks as it prioritizes speed over security.

-Typo is an intelligent engineering management platform.
-It is used for gaining visibility, removing blockers, and maximizing developer effectiveness.
+Intelligent engineering management platform - It is used for gaining visibility, removing blockers, and maximizing developer effectiveness throughout the SDLC process.
+By providing visibility into the entire SDLC process, Typo enables transparency, efficiency, and better decision-making for software organizations.
 Through SDLC metrics, you can ensure alignment with business goals and prevent developer burnout.
 This tool can be integrated with the tech stack to deliver real-time insights.
 Git, Slack, Calendars, and CI/CD to name a few.

 Typo Key Features:

-Apart from the Software Development Life Cycle (SDLC) methodologies mentioned above, there are others you can take note of.
-Each methodology follows a different approach to creating high-quality software, depending on factors such as project goals, complexity, team dynamics, and flexibility.
+Apart from the Software Development Life Cycle (SDLC) methodologies mentioned above, there are alternative methodologies and other software development models you can take note of.
+Each methodology or model follows a different approach to creating high-quality software, depending on factors such as project goals, complexity, team dynamics, and flexibility.
+Traditional models like Waterfall are often considered outdated, as many organizations have moved towards more flexible methodologies such as Agile, which have replaced or improved upon older practices.

 Be sure to conduct your own research to determine the optimal approach for producing high-quality software that efficiently meets user needs.